status-im/help.status.im/docs/en/your-profile-and-preferences/customize-group-chat-notifications.md

 === "Desktop"

-For desktop, you mute a specific group chat by creating an exception.
-Here's how:

     1. From the navigation sidebar, click :desktop-settings: **Settings**.
     1. From the **Settings sidebar**, click :desktop-notification: **Notifications and Sounds**.
     1. Under the **Messages** area, click on the drop-down menu next to **Group chats**.
     1. Select **Turn off**.

+    !!! note
+	    For desktop, you mute a specific group chat by creating an exception.

 --8<-- "includes/urls-en.txt"